Updated January 2021

 Lee Rubin Collins, Wellesley, MA

-Kelly Damron is an adjunct professor at Grand Canyon University and Chandler-Gilbert Community College where she teaches accounting courses.
+Dr. Kelly Damron, CPA is an Assistant Professor of Accounting at Grand Canyon University and is the lead faculty for the master of accountancy program.
 She is a member of the Arizona Society of CPAs (ASCPA) as well as the American Institute of Certified Public Accountants (AICPA).
 In 2010, she was the recipient of the ASCPA Public Service Award and she was the recipient of the Hope Award for Service from RESOLVE in 2012.
+She was the recipient of a Teaching Excellence Award from the Accreditation Council for Business Schools and Programs (ACBSP) in 2018.

 After her own personal experience with infertility, Kelly decided to dedicate her time to helping others during their infertility journey along with advocating for infertility patient rights.
 Kelly has volunteered for the Arizona Affiliate of RESOLVE since 2007.
 She has served as the Chair of the Arizona Affiliate of RESOLVE’s Walk of Hope and the Adoption Seminar from 2010- 2012.
 She hosted RESOLVE’s Pregnancy and Beyond support group from 2009-2011.
 Kelly is the author of Tiny Toes: A Couple’s Journey through Infertility, Prematurity, and Depression.
 Kelly was elected to the RESOLVE Board of Directors in 2013.